simolus3/bf2kernel/README.md

 ## What's Kernel?

-When you have some experience with Dart, you know that it's a multiplatform language which can be interpreted, compiled to JS (with two different compilers!) and native code.
+Dart is a multiplatform language that can be interpreted or be compiled to JS (with two different compilers!) and native code.
 With that many backends, you don't want to write an end-to-end compiler for each of them.
 Some work, like parsing, type checking and resolving methods is completely independent of the backend, so why do that multiple times?
 In Dart, a package called `front_end` is responsible to compile Dart